pkd2512/pkd2512.github.io/src/contents/home.md

 ## At the intersection of information design, web development and data journalism

 I design data-driven visual narratives that help transform information to knowledge using charts, maps and interactive data visualisations.
-Several of my work over the years have been recognised with various awards including the SND awards. <LinkButton label='Read more' url='about/' />
+Several of my work over the years have been recognised with various awards including the SND awards. <LinkButton label='Read&nbsp;more' url='about/' />

 </Container>